-Shareholders who invest in our company and elect the board of directors are entitled to open and meaningful information about our business, strategies, corporate governance and senior management compensation practices so they can make informed decisions and knowledgeably participate in the power of the contract of the contract of the power of the pow
+Shareholders who invest in our company and elect the board of directors are entitled to open and meaningful information about our business, strategies, corporate governance and senior management compensation practices so they can make informed decisions and knowledgeably participate in the proxy voting process.
+The board thoughtfully considers the opinions expressed by shareholders through their votes, periodic meetings and other communications, which are discussed with the nominating and governance committee and compensation committee, and believes that shareholder engagement leads to enhanced governance practices.
+These engagements may cover governance, compensation and other matters to ensure that management and the board understand and address the issues that are important to our shareholders.

 Our senior management, Investor Relations and the Corporate Secretary engage on a regular basis with shareholders regarding our financial performance and on corporate governance matters.
 We also interact with our shareholders through a number of other forums, including quarterly earnings presentations, SEC filings, the proxy statement, the annual meeting of shareholders, investor meetings and conferences, and our ESG reports.
-We share shareholde feedback and trends and developments about corporate governance and compensation matters with our board and its committees with the goal of enhancing our practices and disclosures.
+We share shareholder feedback and trends and developments about corporate governance and compensation matters with our board and its committees with the goal of enhancing our practices and disclosures.